cbmr-data/cbmr-data.github.io/esrum/_sources/services/shiny.rst.txt

    accessible.
 Files and folders in ``SUN-CBMR-shinyapp`` are additionally writable by all users with the access to the folder.

-KU-IT makes a public Shiny_ server available at https://shinyapp01.ku.dk/cbmr/.
-This server is accessible to *everyone* inside and outside KU.
+UCPH-IT makes a public Shiny_ server available at https://shinyapp01.ku.dk/cbmr/.
+This server is accessible to *everyone* inside and outside UCPH.
 To make use of this service, you must first apply for access to the ``N-SUN-CBMR-shinyapp-R`` and the ``N-SUN-CBMR-shinyapp-W`` as described on the :ref:`p_usage_access_applying` page.